techidaily/site-phone-solutions/source/_posts/in-2024-will-ispoofer-update-on-nokia-c02-drfone-by-drfone-virtual-android.md

 Fake GPS Mod changes your default location to anywhere based on your requirement.
 It works by going to **Locations** on your smartphone and editing the settings however you want.
 You can also check the history of your past locations and even show your actual location to track your own traveling history.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: Why You Might Need an Alternative to Fake GPS Mod APK

 Using Fake GPS Mod is fine for location-specific games such as Pokemon Go or if you're pranking your friends to think you're on the other side of the planet.
 Nonetheless, there are some obvious shortcomings in using an APK, which is why you should look for a dedicated alternative for spoofing your GPS.